TypeStrong/typedoc/site/development/index.md

 Bug fixes or feature additions which need to change one of the `specs*.json` files should run `npm run rebuild_specs [converter|renderer] [converter filter]` to run the current build of TypeDoc on the source files and generate new specs.
 For other components, we use [Mocha](https://mochajs.org/) to write tests.

+### Running the Visual Regression Tests

+When making changes to the themes, it is useful to be able to compare screenshots from the new/old runs.

+1. Run `node scripts/visual_regression.js`
+2. Make the UI change
+3. Run `node scripts/visual_regression.js`

+The visual regression script accepts several arguments to control what it does, run it with `--help` to see a summary of the available options.

 ## Components

 For more detailed information about the implementation and API surface of each component, consult its API documentation.
-All components are available on the {@link "TypeDoc API".Application | Application} class, which is passed to plugins.
+All components are available on the {@link Application} class, which is passed to plugins.

 ### Options